chezka-gaddi/T34_Emulator/README.rst

     T34Emulator.pdf is already generated and can be found in /docs/build/latex/

-Install all the neccessary packages to create the documentation by starting virtual environment and running the command:
+Install all the neccessary packages to create the documentation and run the program by starting a virtual environment and running the command:

 .. code-block:: console